Kragrathea/pgcode/README.md

     127.0.0.0/8
     169.254.0.0/16
     172.16.0.0/12
     192.168.1.0/160  #<--Trust local network machines.
-Only needed if [authorization] enabled is True.
+Only needed if [authorization] enabled.
     FE80::/10
     ::1/128